 Fortunately we have a few more travel comforts than this guy but when planning a trip, you still need to have a realistic plan for how far you can go in a day.
-Some retirees have the luxury of not being on a schedule a flimsy their driving to as few as 200 miles per day.
+Some retirees have the luxury of not being on a schedule and can limit their driving to as few as 200 miles per day.
 They leave early, arrive early, and have a nice leisurely drive.
-Others are working schleps and are slaves to schedules and have to push on in order to maximize time at the destination.
+Others are working schleps who are slaves to schedules and have to push on in order to maximize time at the destination.

 When RVing (either in a driveable motorhome or towing a camper), speed is your enemy.
 First and foremost, your fuel cost increase dramatically the faster that you go.
 Reaction times are slower and you’re generally dealing with vehicles in the many tons range and most other drivers don’t understand (or care?) the physics in our ability to stop or otherwise emergency maneuver.
 Finally for towables, most tires are only rated/tested up to 65mph.
 And truthfully, unless you’re traveling a significant distance- the extra 5-10mph won’t actually save you a tremendous amount of time.